ninidora/SingMeASong_BackEnd/README.md

     <summary><strong>POST</strong> /recommendations/:id/downvote</summary>

 - Remove a point of the recommendation you've chosen.
-- If the scores get bellow -5, the recommendation'll be deleted.
+- If the score gets bellow -5, the recommendation'll be deleted.
 - Returns the recommendation with the new score
 </details>